 (Satan)] said: “I am better than he, You created me from fire, and You created him from clay.”
 (Allah) said: “Then get out from here, for verily, you are outcast.”
 (Holy Qur’an Chapter 38: 76-77).

 These teachings were also firmly established by all prophets.
 The seal of the Prophets (pbuh) showed his special affection for Salman Farsi of Iran, Suhaib of Asia Minor, and Bilal, a black Ethiopian slave, as the caller/announcer of the daily prayers.
-On the other hand, he rejected Abu Lahab (whose name means ‘Father of Flame’), his own uncle who was condemned by a chapter 111 of the Holy Qur’an
+On the other hand, he rejected Abu Lahab (whose name means ‘Father of Flame’), his own uncle who was condemned by chapter 111 of the Holy Qur’an.

 In terms of Islam’s view on joking and being racist towards other races and nationalities, the Holy Qur’an makes its stance very clear.
 See Chapter 49 again, Ayat 11: